seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-17-reactphp-chat-p1.md

 });
 {% endhighlight %}

+## Sending and Receiving Data

-A connection works like a duplex (both readable and writable) stream, we can read the data from it (listen to `data` event) and write to it (via `write($data)` method).
+A connection works like a duplex (both readable and writable) stream, we can read the data from it (listen to `data` event) and write some data to it (via `write($data)` method).
 To test the things we can simply uppercase this data and send it back to the client:

 {% highlight php %}
 <?php